uswds/uswds-gulp/README.md

 ### Overview
 1. Create a `gulpfile.js` file in the project root that includes the following:
-    -  Import of `@uswds/compile`
+    -  Import of the `@uswds/compile` package
-    -  Project path settings (see below)
+    -  Any project path settings you wish to modify (see [Path settings](#path-settings), below)
-    -  Exports for the functions/tasks you need (see below)
+    -  Exports for the functions/tasks you need (see [Functions](#functions), below)
 1. In the terminal run `npx gulp [function]`

 ### Gulpfile setup
 Create a file called `gulpfile.js` at the root of your project (or use an existing Gulpfile if one already exists).
+It needs to do the following

-- Import `@uswds/compile`
+- Import the `@uswds/compile` package
-- Set any project settings (see below)
+- Set any project settings
-- Export the functions/tasks you need (see below)
+- Export the functions/tasks you need

+Here's an example of how your `gulpfile.js` might look:

 ```js
 /* gulpfile.js */